-- i) Remuneration framework and policies (including approving remuneration arrangements for the Chief Executive Officer, directors and senior management); - ii) Short- and long-term incentive plans; - iii) Succession and development plans for the Chief Executive Officer and senior management; - iv) Setting objectives for achieving diversity and monitoring progress in meeting those objectives; and - v) Overseeing Nine's strategy and framework for complying with workplace health and safety obligations.
+- i.
+Remuneration framework and policies (including approving remuneration arrangements for the Chief Executive Officer, Directors and senior management); - ii.
+Short- and long-term incentive plans; - iii.
+Succession and development plans for the Chief Executive Officer and senior management; - iv.
+Setting objectives for achieving diversity and monitoring progress in meeting those objectives; - v.
+Work health and safety, and Nine's Code of Conduct.

-At all times during the Reporting Period, the People & Remuneration Committee comprised a majority of independent directors and was chaired by an independent director.
+At all times during the Reporting Period, the People & Remuneration Committee comprised a majority of independent Directors and was chaired by an independent Director.